lifechurch/melos/README.md

         </div>
         ```

-For usage examples of each of the components in this library, see [our Storybook](our-storybook).
+For usage examples of each of the components in this library, see [our Storybook][our-storybook].

 ## Test Drive all Components in a Sandbox Environment with React Storybook